Skip to main content

 TagsApplied tags

-2. Check the fields you want included
+2. Check the ones you want

-4. Drag to reorder columns (if supported)
+4. Drag to reorder (if supported)

-#Field Tips
+#Field Recipes

-1. Go to export settings
+1. Open export settings

 2. Find Custom Fields or Add Column

-3. Name your field
+3. Name the column

-4. Enter your formula
+4. Enter the formula

 #Formula Examples